YOU’RE ON YOUR OWN, PAL

-With Saturday being the first meteorological day of summer, it’s a nice escape to think about skiing (not that you can’t still take to the slopes in Colorado).
+With the first meteorological day of summer still a week away (and 91º outside today), it’s a nice escape to think about skiing.
 Here goes: When expert Alpine skiing enthusiast Bill Rothstein parted with his hard-earned cash for a couple of souped-up passes to the Snowbird resort (your basic pass and a special one that let him skip lines and not have to mingle with the great unwashed), he signed the waivers without a second thought.
 You know, the ones that said the resort wasn’t liable for a ding-dong thing in case he got hurt.

 While skiing the “Fluffy Bunny” run (hardly sounds like a double-diamond course, does it?)
 Bill ran into a poorly-marked retaining wall and messed himself up but good.
 Fortunately, his favored hand wasn’t injured, so he quickly signed off on a lawsuit against the ski operator.
 But the trial court was impressed by the breadth of the release Rothstein had signed — as tall as the Wasatch and as wide as the Bonneville Salt Flats — and it threw the case out.